Crane1195/DIYB0XX/Detachable Cable/README.md

 Using both of these methods, I derived the chart you see above for my cable.
 If you use a different extension cable, or a different standard of RJ45 ethernet cable, or different wire order, our charts will not be the same.
 If you use a Kitsch-Bent extension cable, and line up its wires just like I did, it'll probably be the same, but you should check anyway just to be safe.

 ![image](https://i.imgur.com/bK22Elt.jpg)
-11. Follow the instructions here to install the NE8MC around your new cables RJ45 plug
+11. Follow the instructions here to install the NE8MC around your new cables RJ45 plug.

 https://www.neutrik.com/media/8070/download/ethercon-cable-connector-ne8mc.pdf?v=1